 On October 30, 2020, the Company completed its merger with Empire Bancorp, Inc. ("Empire") pursuant to the terms of that certain Agreement and Plan of Merger (the "Merger Agreement") dated as of October 24, 2019, by and among the Company, Empire and a wholly-owned subsidiary of the Company.
 Pursuant to the Merger Agreement, the consulting agreement with Flushing Bank (the "Consulting Agreement"), originally entered into on October 24, 2019, became effective.
 Pursuant to the Consulting Agreement, Mr. Manditch provided consulting services to Flushing Bank for a term of three years which ended October 30, 2023.
 The Consulting Agreement provided for the payment of consulting fees to Mr. Manditch in the amount of \$16,666.66 per month and certain customary other terms.
-In addition, the Consulting Agreement contains non-competition and non-solicitation provisions during the term of the Consulting Agreement and for a one-year period after the termination thereof, as well as confidentiality provisions.
+In addition, the Consulting Agreement and for a one-year period after the termination thereof, as well as confidentiality provisions.
 During 2023, Mr. Manditch received fees of approximately \$150,000 pursuant to the consulting agreement.